 Here at Byrdie, we love finding beauty hacks that can make our hectic lives a little bit easier.
 Using the same product multiple ways can speed up your morning routine and save your bank account.
 If you're traveling and need to pack light, all you really need are a couple of products to look put together and polished.

-Case in point: We're telling you to do something that your parents always told you not to do: Don't listen to what you're told.
-Keep scrolling to learn all of team Byrdie's secret beauty hacks.
+Case in point: We're telling you to do something that your parents always told you not to do: Don't listen to what you're told and find out what team Byrdie's secret beauty hacks are.

 "I adore the sheer taupe-y color of Glossier Gen G in Leo, and I also prefer a simple, monochromatic makeup look on the day to day—so one morning, I decided just to swipe it on my lids as soon as I was done with my lips.
 It turns out the shade is perfect for a barely-there, ultra-flattering wash of color, and the demi-matte texture really stays put for hours.
 I use it like this on a near-daily basis now.
 (And FWIW, Cake is also a great shade for this if you're looking for something slightly more peachy.)" — Victoria Hoff, news editor